-It is not really known where the history of the coffee begins but there is the world famous legend about Kaldi, a herdsman from Ethiopia who was the first to discover the effects of the coffee beans.
+It is not really known where the history of coffee begins but there is a world-famous legend about Kaldi, a herdsman from Ethiopia who was the first to discover the effects of coffee beans.
 According to the legend, around the year 850 AD Kaldi noticed that whenever his sheep ate the red berries that grew on a particular bush, they became excited and more energetic, to the point that they didn’t sleep at night.

 One day the herdsman decided to try the red berries himself–and felt the same effects.
 He then brought the berries to a local monastery, where the monks were convinced that Kaldi had discovered a most unusual fruit.

-Soon word of the energizing berries spread and caught the interest of the Galla tribe in Ethiopia.
+Soon, word of the energizing berries spread and caught the interest of the Galla tribe in Ethiopia.
 They invented a kind of a power bar that was prepared with clarified butter and the berry.
 It was the food of the warriors and it apparently made them invincible.
-Energizing bars based on coffee berries are still a common snack in Sidamo and Kaffa.
+Energizing bars based on coffee berries are still a common snack in parts of Ethiopia.

 However, the first written sources about coffee date from 1000 AD, when the medical purposes of beans are described by the Persian polymath Avicenna.
 It took 100 years for Arab traders to transport the coffee from Ethiopia to present-day Yemen, where they started cultivating the plant.
 It appears that the first coffee plantations were created in Yemen, and it was the Arabs who invented the hot black beverage made from the red berry.
 It was called “qahwa,” which meant “that which prevents sleep.”

-If we’re talking legends, then we can rely on one to tell us the first known story about coffee; it originates in the 15th century, when Sheik Gemaleddin Abou Muhammad Bensaid, the Mufti of Aden, visited Ethiopia.
-At the time he was feeling ill, and a cup of the drink made of coffee beans made him better.
+Another legend originates in the 15th century, when Sheik Gemaleddin Abou Muhammad Bensaid, the Mufti of Aden, visited Ethiopia.
+At the time he was feeling ill, and a cup of a drink made of coffee beans made him better.
 He brought the drink, the berries, and the seeds back home to Yemen, where drinking coffee became a custom in the shortest period of time.
-Everyone loved it, especially those who wanted to stay awake because of working or studying.
+Everyone loved it, especially those who wanted to stay awake to work or study.

-Coffee shops were opened all around Constantinople, and functioned as the center of people’s gatherings, political debates, discussions, and critical thoughts.
+Coffee shops were opened all around Constantinople and functioned as the center of people’s gatherings, political debates, discussions, and critical thoughts.
 All around were cups of coffee.
-It became so deeply incorporated into the Turkish culture that a law was created that gave any woman the freedom to divorce her husband if he didn’t provide her with the necessary amount of coffee.
-It might sound crazy, but any coffee lover would easily understand it.
+It became so deeply incorporated into Turkish culture that a law was allegedly created that gave any woman the freedom to divorce her husband if he didn’t provide her with the necessary amount of coffee.
+This might be a bit of an exaggeration but anyone who loves coffee can probably understand!

 For a brief period in the early 16th century, coffee was banned.
 The Governor of Mecca, Khayr Bey, feared that the lively discussions that took place in the coffee shops all around, every day, might decrease the power of his word and enforce the critical thoughts of people who…drank coffee together.
 So he shut down all coffee shops.
 And there might have been a coffee revolution if the Sultan of Cairo had not intervened, defending coffee as sacred to his people and their culture.